-£ million Risk Margin

-At 31 December 2016 117

-Sensitivity of risk margin to a change in the following factors (each change is shown in isolation):

-Level of non-hedgeable risk (increase of 10%) 12

-Change in discount rate (0.5%) 10
+£ million 2017 2016 At 31 December 101 117 Sensitivity of risk margin to a change in the following factors (each change is shown in isolation): Level of non-hedgeable risk (increase of 10%) 10 12 Change in discount rate (decrease of 0.5%) 7 10

-The risk margin is very sensitive to changes in the discount rate.
+The risk margin is sensitive to changes in the discount rate.
 This is because changes in the discount rate result in both changes to the capital requirements for non-hedgeable risks and changes to the discounted value of these capital requirements over the lifetime of the obligations.